steveoro/goggles/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/steveoro/goggles/badge)](https://www.codefactor.io/repository/github/steveoro/goggles)
 [![Build Status](https://semaphoreci.com/api/v1/steveoro/goggles/branches/master/badge.svg)](https://semaphoreci.com/steveoro/goggles)

-Goggles is a Rails application developed to manage the storage of the results from any official Swimming competition as well as a lot more of anything else related to the "Master Swimming" way of life, implementing also basic social features for sharing swimming-pools and sporting venues reviews, informations, trainings, unofficial recorded data, lesson & training presence and a lot more.
+Goggles is a Rails application developed to manage and browse the results obtained dynamically from any official Swimming competition.
+The app is designed also to handle a lot more, as long as is related to Swimming.

+It features some crude internal social features for handling and sharing reviews of swimming-pools and sporting venues, manage trainings, lessons, meeting reservations, custom internal championship cups and a lot more.

+Although open for browsing to the general public, the official site (master-goggles.org) is still used in closed beta and reserved as the Official Championship result publisher for only a few selected Swimming Teams from a Regional Championship in the north of Italy.

+The administration/data-import sub-app resides in a dedicated project (goggles_admin) and is typically deployed and used only locally, firewalled by a LAN.

-Goggles has a complex data-import sub-process able to parse results and starting-list files generated from several sources all over the net.
-This allows recurrent jobs to automatically update the underlying database with all the official and supported data sources.
+The GogglesAdmin app features a complex, mostly automated, data-import process with a custom Parser.
+This is able to parse several results and starting-list file formats, typically generated from various sources all over the net (mostly, Swimming Federations sites).
+This allows recurrent jobs and crawlers to automatically update the underlying database with all the supported data files.

-The official site is still in closed beta and reserved for a few selected Swimming Teams.
-The admin/data-import sub-app will be extracted and refactored from the main front-end app as soon as the site will be ready for open beta.

 Official framework Wiki, [here](https://github.com/steveoro/goggles_admin/wiki)